mjk9898/Imputation_WellLog_CF/README.md

 Our research utilized the Jupyter Notebook (.ipynb) for easier analysis and visualization.
 Please install Jupyter Notebook or use Google Colab, a free online Jupyter Notebook, to open the ipynb files.

-If you want to use other coding environments, copy and paste the codes and files to your preferred coding environment (IDE etc.).
+If you want to use other coding environments (IDE etc.), copy and paste the codes and files to your preferred coding environment.

 # Python Libraries
 Our research utilizes various Python libraries that need to be installed: